Malendryn/Enhanced-FreeCAD-3mf-Exporter/Readme_HowToUse.md

 ###############################################################################################
 How to use:

+Note:  The first time you run the macro, it will create a file named '3mfExporter.cfg' in the same directory as the script.
+Part of this file contains a default PrintBed Width and Height of 200 x 200.
+These are generic values used to relocate the exported objects so they are placed roughly in the center of the printbed, instead of all the way at the front left corner of the bed.
+You should modify these values if your printbed is significantly different in size to these values.

 This example shows how to set the infill density on an object, which will be recognized when loaded into Ultimaker Cura